Motorcycle Accident Attorney in Longmont

 Proving Negligence in a Motorcycle Accident

-Most motorcyclists are not the ones who caused the accident and they typically share little fault compared to the vehicle with which they crashed.
+In fact, most motorcyclists are not the ones who cause accidents and they typically share little fault compared to the vehicle with which they crashed.
 However, in personal injury cases, it is up to the injured party to prove the other party was at fault in the accident.
-While this often comes down to the investigating officer's opinion and which party they ticketed, it's not always the case.
-It's always helpful to document things if you can through photos or witness statements.
+While this often comes down to the investigating officer's opinion and which party they ticketed, it is not always the case.